 - skin issues

 - autoimmune diseases

 Sounds depressing, doesn’t it?

 But (thankfully), there’s always something you can do to help your body out!
-Here are five easy steps you can take to get your gut (and your health!) on the right track.
+Here are 5 steps you can take to heal your gut and get your health on the right track.

 I feel your pain, even though the holidays are over, it’s still hard to stop eating the sugar.
 Processed sugars (corn syrups, white sugars, pretty much any ingredient with “ose” at the end of it) severely compromise your immune system.
 Not only that, they also act much like cocaine in your brain, causing an addiction forming reaction.

 If you really have to have sweets, go for natural forms like fruits, honey, maple syrup, or stevia.
 Though even those should be used in moderation!

 Much like refined sugars, processed foods will eat away at your immune system.
 Plus, they’re usually full of sugar and unnatural ingredients that your body doesn’t recognize, lowering your immune system.

 #2.
 Go easy on the grains (even gluten-free ones!).

 That’s right, even gluten-free grains are hard on your system!
 All grains, nuts, beans, and some seeds contain phytic acid, an enzyme inhibitor that makes them extremely hard on our intestines.